zapier/visual-builder/docs/_partners/planning-guide.md

 Zapier uses the primary color as the background color in your app’s Zapier App Directory listing, and may additionally use it in the Zapier app dashboard, Zapier blog marketing materials, and other parts of Zapier’s app and content that promote your app’s integrations.

-## How to Design Successful Zapier Integrations
+## How to design successful Zapier integrations

 It starts with a Google search, perhaps, or a peek at Zapier's App Directory to find a new integration.
 Then the user makes a new Zap, either manually or from a Zap Template, and chooses your app.
 Then they connect their account with your app, set up the trigger or action they need for this workflow, and tell Zapier what data to copy from other apps to your app or vice versa.